hfinkel/lfort/docs/LanguageExtensions.rst

 Initializer lists for complex numbers in C
 ==========================================

-clang supports an extension which allows the following in C:
+lfort supports an extension which allows the following in C:

 .. code-block:: c++